ales-tsurko/kotoist/docs/README.md

 The main function, which connects your DAW with **koto** is `midi_out`.
 The arguments are:

-- the pattern to play
+- a pattern or an array of patterns to play
 - the quantization in beats.

 The **pattern** is a map with optional values: